oneapi-src/oneDNN/doc/performance_considerations/perf_settings.md

 affinity documented
 [here](https://www.openmp.org/spec-html/5.0/openmpch6.html#x287-20510006).
-It should be noted that the OpenMP runtime that comes with Microsoft Visual studio does not support them or nor does it provide any other ways control thread affinity.
+It should be noted that the OpenMP runtime that comes with Microsoft Visual studio does not support them nor does it provide any other ways to control thread affinity.

 ## Benchmarking Settings